More resilient plants

 Reduce time and deliver better plants without nitrogen leaching.

-Increases plant height and accelerates canopy closure.
+Increase plant height and accelerate canopy closure.

 Work with biology, not against it